 Graphic profiles have been associated with the CEFR and the Portfolio since their earliest versions in the late 1990s.
 Nowadays it is of course far easier to produce them from a spreadsheet (e.g. Excel) and with the many web tools available.
-However, such graphic profiles only have meaning if one can assume a familiarity with the levels and categories concerned.
-Definition that can bring that familiarity is provided by the CEFR illustrative descriptors.
+However, such graphic profiles only have meaning if one can assume a familiarity with the levels and categories concerned on the part of the reader.
+The CEFR illustrative descriptors can bring that familiarity.